-^{2.} It may seem strange to expect students only a few weeks into their first year of law school to display "mastery" of the material, but it is one of the characteristics of legal education that, from the beginning, students are expected to learn to "think like lawyers," and, correspondingly, to act like lawyers.
+1. It may seem strange to expect students only a few weeks into their first year of law school to display "mastery" of the material, but it is one of the characteristics of legal education that, from the beginning, students are expected to learn to "think like lawyers," and, correspondingly, to act like lawyers.
 By way of analogy to medical school, it is as though you began your study of medicine by being handed a scalpel and pointed toward a patient who needed a heart transplant.
 The happy difference in law school is that a mangled idea is no worse for wear, and it is fairly easy to clean up after we have made a mess of things.
 Assuming you had the same luxury in medical school, it would be a very sharp learning curve if you could learn medicine by doing rather than by studying theory.
 We exploit that luxury in law school by giving you a chance early on to function like a lawyer in mastering a little corner of the world and then testing out that mastery in the classroom.

-It is inevitable that, because you are just beginning the study of law and practicing the skills that will make you a lawyer, there will be inadequacies in your analysis of the case or the issues involved.
-Please do not become discouraged when that fact becomes apparent.
+It is inevitable that, because you are just beginning the study of law and practicing the skills that will make you a lawyer, you will experience anxiety about not being adequate to the task.
+Again, part of maturing as a lawyer is being cheerful in the face of your own inadequacy.
+Sometimes as a lawyer you will be hampered by a lack of time to prepare adequately, because your client (or your boss) delayed in bringing the matter to you, or you were thrown off by another matter that took priority.
+In addition to those situations where someone or something else bears the blame for your inadequacy, you may be at fault for having miscalculated how long it would take you to prepare, or your inexperience in handling the type of case, or for some other reason.
+Every lawyer has had that experience.
+What matters in such circumstances is that you do the best you can, neither apologizing for the difficulty nor attempting to bluster your way through.
+Make the most of what you do know and what you can do in order to illuminate the dark corner in which you may find yourself.
+Your priority should be to help your client rather than to make yourself look good.
 As in other life experiences, no pain-no gain.
-When your turn comes to perform, please accept the opportunity for what it is.
+When your turn comes to perform, please make the most of the opportunity.
 As a result of the class participation you will do better in analyzing problems, which will help you greatly in your legal career.
 You will also profit from the fact that you have learned to face situations in which you were initially nervous but were able-as a result of prior preparation and growing experience-to become more at ease.